An exclusive, personal and uncensored documentary review

 And it all leads up to this one last thing that I want to impart with you.
 God is love.

-But I can you saying, "But you're sinning Thomas by being gay and living a gay lifestyle and God doesn't love sin."
+But I can hear you saying, "But you're sinning Thomas by being gay and living a gay lifestyle and God doesn't love sin."
 And I've heard that and I'm willing to sit with you whether in person or by phone and go over those scriptures and show what they really say and show you that you're wrong.
 I don't want to change your beliefs, that's up to you.
-I want to do and what Rob Bell and many others want to do is to get you to relax and open up your mind and think about history and science and the Bible and see where everything fits.
+I want to do, and what Rob Bell and many others want to do, is to get you to relax and open up your mind and think about history and science and the Bible and see where everything fits.
 I want to you see something different and see each other as different and unique, created by a Creative God who loves each person on Earth and wants us to live in peace and stop judging just as Romans 2:1 says.

 'The Heretic' raises a lot of eyebrows, as it should but it should also raise a lot of questions.
 The main point that I get from this is, we have a lot of questions, but not everyone nor the Bible can answer all those questions.

-If haven't checked out this documentary, I strongly suggest watching it and listening to some of what Rob says.
+If you haven't checked out this documentary, I strongly suggest watching it and listening to some of what Rob says.
 Hopefully it motivates you.